|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 29, 1942

-Assigned to the 5th Air Force, 3rd Bombardment Group, 8th Bombardment Squadron.
-Assigned to pilot Holcombe.
-No known nose art or nickname.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 8th Bombardment Squadron (8th BS).
+Assigned to pilot 2nd Lt James T. Holcombe.
+No known nickname or nose art.

-On July 29, 1942 one of eight A-24 dive bombers that took off from 7-Mile Drome near Port Moresby piloted by Dean on a mission to dive bomb Japanese transports off Gona.
-They were escorted by P-39 Airacobras from the 41st Fighter Squadron flying top cover, and P-39 Airacobras from the 8th Fighter Group, 80th Fighter Squadron flying close escort.
+On July 29, 1942 took off from 7-Mile Drome near Port Moresby piloted by 2nd Lt Claude L. Dean on a mission to dive bomb Japanese transports off Gona.
+The formation included eight A-24 Dive bombers escorted by P-39 Airacobras from the 41st Fighter Squadron flying top cover, and P-39 Airacobras from the 8th Fighter Group, 80th Fighter Squadron flying close escort.

-Inbound to the target, one A-24 aborted the mission, and the remaining seven A-24s proceeded to the north coast of New Guinea to bomb Japanese transports roughly twenty miles north of Gona, 1 1/4 miles offshore.
+Inbound to the target, one A-24 aborted the mission, and the remaining seven A-24s proceeded to the north coast of New Guinea and spotted Japanese transported roughly twenty miles north of Gona roughly 1 1/4 miles offshore.
+The convoy was escorted by A6M2 Zeros from the Tainan Kōkūtai that intercepted the A-24s as they started their dives.

 Fates of the Crew

-Friendly natives led both crew to the Australian Army spotters in the vicinity of Ambasi.
-On July 30, 1942, a radio report was received from Ambasi stating that four aircrew were safe and that Japanese patrols were in the vicinity.
-The radio went off the air suddenly. and never came back on.
+After bailing out, both crew were found by local people and taken to the Australian Army spotters at Ambasi.
+On July 30, 1942, a radio report was received that stated four aircrew Dean, La Rocque, Parker and Hoppe were safe and that Japanese patrols were in the vicinity.
+The radio went off abruptly and never transmitted again.

 3rd Bombardment Group, Headquarters reported a radio message from the survivors on July 30, 1942: